9 Best Tax Software Programs for 2023

 On that same note, if you’re nervous about missing something, there’s a helpline for customers.
 Even though TurboTax doesn’t have physical offices, they offer tax advice tailored to you through a live 24/7 phone line.

 Talking to a live person for custom tax advice gives you peace of mind, especially when you’re filing your taxes DIY.
 TurboTax is an excellent option if you’re looking to save money while still having the resources of working with a tax professional.

-With a name like FreeTaxUSA, you expect it to be free to use and file.
-But, is it really free?
+With a name like FreeTaxUSA, you expect it to be free to use and free to file.
+But is it really free?
 Well, in this case, you might be surprised.
 Even though there are a few exceptions, like paid access for Priority Customer Support, FreeTaxUSA really is free.

-There are two tiers of services and both are excellent choices.
-The free version includes your federal tax return, e-filing service, data rollover from last year’s online backup of your data, and covers some pretty complex tax filing situations.
+There are two tiers of service and both are excellent choices.
+The free version includes your federal tax return, e-filing service, data rollover from last year’s online backup of your data and covers some pretty complex tax filing situations.
 Adding state tax comes with a fee, but at only $14.99 to e-file your state return once you file your federal taxes, it won’t break the bank.